joeldenning/custom-elements/CONTRIBUTING.md

         cd $REPO
         npm install
-        gulp build
+        npm run build

-The builds will be placed into the `dist/` directory if all goes well.
+The builds will be placed into the custom-elements.min.js file if all goes well.

 1. Commit your code and make a pull request.